JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Comments for tweets, further comments for them too.
 Implement twitter threads
 - Retweeting
 - Posting pictures and not just text
 - See who the user is following and is being followed by.
-This will be 2 separate pages with their own urls just like twitter.
+This will be 2 separate pages with their own urls just like twitter. #DONE
+- Allow users to follow users from the following/followers pages